The Condo Trap

 Energy Mandates

-The Condo Trap tracks 40+ city building performance standards — Energize Denver, New York's Local Law 97, Boston's BERDO, Washington DC BEPS — that force multifamily buildings to hit emissions targets or pay escalating fines.
-When a building misses compliance, condo owners split the retrofit bill (typically $15K–$60K per unit) plus the fines through a special assessment or line-item HOA increase.
+The Condo Trap tracks 40+ city building performance standards.
+These include Energize Denver, New York's Local Law 97, Boston's BERDO, and Washington DC BEPS.
+Each one forces multifamily buildings to hit emissions targets or pay escalating fines.
+When a building falls short, condo owners split the retrofit bill (typically $15K–$60K per unit) plus the fines.
+The money comes through a special assessment or a line-item HOA increase.

 Insurance Crisis